When it comes to hair, people tend to have a lot of questions.

 The cons: Can look a bit 'flat' if it's all one colour, which is easily remedied with a bit of balayage to lift specific sections.
 The risk of going too dark, which can wash your out if you're fair-skinned.

-The expert tip: “It's all about Bronde,” says James Galvin, “A mutli-tonal balayage effect that's much more warm and subtle than all-over flat brown.
+The expert tip: 'It's all about Bronde,' says James Galvin, 'A mutli-tonal balayage effect that's much more warm and subtle than all-over flat brown.
 If you're adding different tones to your hair, go to a salon.
-That way, you avoid patchy roots from overlaying new colour each time.”
+That way, you avoid patchy roots from overlaying new colour each time.'

-Should I go red?
+Should I dye my hair red?

 The pros: You'll be something of an original, with only around 4% of the European population boasting red hair.
 Red is great for any blonde who fancies a change and works well on grey hair, as it conditions and camouflages coarse texture.
 If you're worried about dull skin this is a great option as extra warmth in your hair gives energy back to your look.